Effects of surface tension and elasticity on critical points of the Kirchhoff-Plateau problem

 Finally, we can introduce the elastic and potential energy stored in the rod.
 Let $f : [0,L]\times \R^3 \to \R \cup \{+ \infty\}$ be bounded from below and such that $\forall \, s \in [0,L], \,f(s,\cdot)$ is continuous and convex and $\forall\, a \in \R^3, \,f(\cdot, a)$ is measurable and coercive.
 Then, the elastic contribution of the rod $E_{\rm el}[{\rm w}]:U \to \R \cup \{+ \infty\}$ reads

 As for the potential energy of the weight, it is given by

 where $\rho$ is the given mass density and $\vect{g}$ is the gravitational acceleration.
-To take into account a possible modification of the cross-section of the rod, we introduce an additional elastic contribution.
-Let $\Phi_{\vect{p}}:[0,L]\to [0, +\infty)$ be a surface energy density such that $\Phi_{\vect{p}}$ is a continuous function; such a contribution reads
+To take into account a possible modification of the cross-section of the rod, we introduce an additional contribution, that corresponds to shape modifications of the cross-section.
+Let $\Phi_{\vect{p}}:[0,L]\to [0, +\infty)$ be an energy density such that $\Phi_{\vect{p}}$ is a continuous function; such a contribution reads

-The function $\Phi_{\vect{p}}$ represents a surface density encoding an elastic contribution of the cross-section $\mathcal{A}(s)$ for all $s \in [0,L]$.
-Roughly speaking, $\Phi_{\vect{p}}$ is the integral over the cross-section $\mathcal{A}(s)$ of a suitable elastic energy function which specifies different geometrical shapes of the cross-section.
-The subscript $\vect{p}$ refers to the influence of such an energy on the set $\Omega$ and the definition of the function $\vect{p}$ in \eqref{eq:defp}.
-Then the energy of the rod will be given by
+The function $\Phi_{\vect{p}}$ represents a surface density encoding an energy contribution of the cross-section $\mathcal{A}(s)$ for all $s \in [0,L]$, that penalizes modifications of its shape.
+Roughly speaking, $\Phi_{\vect{p}}$ is the integral over the cross-section $\mathcal{A}(s)$ of a suitable energy function which specifies different geometrical shapes of the cross-section.
+Precisely, $\Phi_{\vect{p}}$ encodes the energy density of change of shapes of the cross-sections concentrated on the midline.
+The subscript $\vect{p}$ refers to the influence of such an energy on the set $\Omega$ and on modifications of the function $\vect{p}$ in \eqref{eq:defp}.
+Hence, to define the position of the rod in $\R^3$ through $\vect{p}(\Omega)$, we need to take care of the shape of $\mathcal{A}(s)$ (remember that \eqref{eq:defp} contains $\zeta_1, \zeta_2 \in \mathcal{A}(s)$): adding a shape modification term to the functional implies that the configuration map $\vect{p}$, the elastic energy and the gravitational energy of the rod are influenced by $\Phi_{\vect{p}}$.
+Then, the energy of the rod will be given by